 Nominative determinism is always worth another look.
 Wikipedia gives a good overview of the concept.
 John Hoyland, creator and editor of the “Feedback” column in New Scientist magazine, coined the term.
-If you have come to Ig Nobel UK-tour shows in London and elsewhere in recent years, chances are good you saw Hoyland both explain both the history and give some freshly-found examples.
+If you have come to Ig Nobel UK-tour shows in London and elsewhere in recent years, chances are good you saw Hoyland both explain the history and give some freshly-found examples.
 Here’s a bit of Wikipedia‘s writeup (which in its full incarnation includes a long list of examples):

 Nominative determinism refers to the theory that a person’s name is given an influential role in reflecting key attributes of their job, profession, or general life.
 It was a commonly held philosophy in the ancient world….